jackwzp/btc-course/README.md

-# btc-course

 # Introduction
-- Brief history of btc
+- Brief history of Bitcoin
 - How bitcoin works overview
 - How and where to get/buy bitcoin
 - Lab: Create new bitcoin wallet